Projects

 Detecting Pathways in Climate Models: Project CLDERA

 CLDERA (CLimate impact: Determining Etiology thRough pAthways) is funded by the Department of Energy’s (DoE) Sandia National Laboratories (2021-2024).
-It will enable climate attribution in currently unachievable scenarios with a novel approach to uncover and employ “pathways”, defined as the chain of physical processes between source and impacts and their spatio-temporal evolution.
-Novel computational modeling techniques will fuse with large-scale observational data from the 1991 Mt.
-Pinatubo eruption to elucidate the dominant pathways between source and impacts.
-These pathways will be crucial constraints, helping to cull the possibilities in attribution.
+The goal is to enable climate attribution via DoE’s E3SM climate model for currently unachievable scenarios.
+This is accomplished via novel computational/statistical approaches to uncover and employ “pathways”, defined as the chain of physical processes between source and impacts and their spatio-temporal evolution.
+In particular, active and passive tracers, novel software profiling applications, machine learning tools, and tiered simulation/verification strategies are used.
+These modeling techniques are fused with large-scale observational data from the 1991 Mt.
+Pinatubo volcanic eruption to elucidate the dominant pathways between source and impacts.
 CLDERA is expected to be a transformative for climate statistical approaches and attribution research, and will inform national security and policy considerations of decision-makers.
+Our role is to contribute to CLDERA’s tiered verification via idealized E3SMv2 simulations of the Mt.
+Pinatubo volcanic eruption, augment E3SM with dynamic and passive tracers, such as potential vorticity, potential temperature, age of air (AOA), E90, and ST80, and assess the realism of E3SMv2’s stratospheric circulation.
+This includes phenomena such as the Quasi-Biennial Oscillation (QBO), the water vapor tape recorder, sudden stratospheric warmings (SSWs), and the general climatology.
+An example of the specific humidity climatology is shown below.

 Great Lakes Weather Research with Coupled Atmosphere-Lake Models